 Which city has more festivals and events?

-Both cities host numerous festivals, but Izmir, being a larger city, offers a wider variety of cultural events, such as the Izmir International Fair and Izmir Jazz Festival.
+Both cities host numerous festivals, but Izmir, being a larger city, offers a wider variety of cultural events, including the Izmir International Fair and the Izmir Jazz Festival.

 Is Bodrum or Izmir better for families?